Mouth and Throat Cancer

 (Oral Cancer; Oropharyngeal Cancer)

-Mouth and throat cancers may look like open sores or discolored areas in the mouth.
+Mouth and throat cancers may look like open sores, growths, or discolored areas in the mouth.

 Doctors do biopsies to diagnose mouth and throat cancers.

-Imaging tests, such as computed tomography, magnetic resonance imaging, and positron emission tomography, are done to see how far the cancer has spread.
+Imaging tests, such as computed tomography, magnetic resonance imaging, and positron emission tomography, are used to determine the stage of the cancer, or how far the cancer has spread.

 Treatment is usually with surgery and radiation therapy.

 Mouth and throat cancers include cancers that occur on the lips, the roof, sides or floor of the mouth, the tongue, the tonsils, or the back of the throat.
-Cancer of the voice box (larynx) is termed laryngeal cancer (see Laryngeal Cancer).
-Each year, mouth and throat cancer develops in about 41,000 people in the United States and causes 8,000 deaths, mostly in people older than 50.
+Cancer of the voice box (larynx) is termed laryngeal cancer.

 The main risk factors for mouth and throat cancer are

 Tobacco use—including smoking cigarettes (particularly more than 2 packs per day), cigars, or pipes; chewing tobacco or chewing betel quid (a mixture of substances that includes tobacco, also called paan); and dipping snuff—causes many mouth and throat cancers.
 Cigars and cigarettes are equally dangerous as risk factors, followed in descending order by pipe smoking and chewing tobacco.